yousif-khalil-abdulkarim/daiso-core/website/docs/components/semaphore/semaphore_usage.md

 The library includes 3 additional contracts:

-- `ISemaphore` - Allows only manipulation of the semaphore.
+- `ISemaphore` - Allows only for manipulating of the semaphore.

-- `ISemaphoreProviderBase` - Allows only creation of semaphores.
+- `ISemaphoreProviderBase` - Allows only for creation of semaphores.

-- `ISemaphoreListenable` – Allows only to listening to semaphore events.
+- `ISemaphoreListenable` - Allows only to listening to semaphore events.

 This seperation makes it easy to visually distinguish the 3 contracts, making it immediately obvious that they serve different purposes.